vickyysiahaan/SNMP2MQTT/README.md

 What you need to know:
 1. I recommend you to:
-	- have a basic knowledge about SNMP (iReasoning MIB Browser is a perfect tool for you to learn this)
+	- have a basic knowledge about SNMP (iReasoning MIB Browser is a useful tool for you to learn this)
 	- use python3.6 or later.

    Python modules needed: